adhallaj/ASC-Transcriptome/README.md

-# denovoTranscriptomePipeline
+# ASC-Transcriptome
-Pipeline for assembly and annotation of a de-novo transcriptome
+Pipeline for assembly and annotation of a de-novo transcriptome using the Alabama SuperComputer.